 Antibiotics: These are the main medicines used to prevent and treat lung infections.
 Often, you’ll take these in pill form.
 They’re also available in inhaled form.
 But if you have a severe infection, you may have to get them through an IV in the hospital.

 Anti-inflammatory drugs: Repeat infections can leave your airways swollen and make it harder for you to breathe.
 Anti-inflammatory drugs can help.
+One example is Tezacaftor/ivacaftor (Symdeko).
+This medication is available as a tablet that can help air move easier through your lungs, allowing you to blow more air out of your lungs.
+This medicine is available to anyone 12 years and older.

 Bronchodilators : These medications work to open your airways.
 They’re often given in an inhaler or nebulizer.
 This turns medicine into a mist you breathe in through your nose.
 Your doctor may want you to take this medicine before chest physical therapy or to help other medications work better.